 1. Know that your solution will solve a real problem and add value

 Confidence as a salesperson comes from understanding how your solution will address the prospect’s real need or help capitalize on an opportunity.

 But, without understanding whether your solution will actually address the prospect’s need, you will not be able to close as many opportunities as you need to.
 You must first understand whether your solution adds value to the prospect company.

-Here’s a situation.
-The prospect must complete a certain project by a specific date.
-You either help create a compelling event or you align with an existing event to sell your solution.
+Here’s a situation: The prospect must complete a certain project by a specific date.
+You either help create a compelling event or align with an existing event to sell your solution.

-The key is both sides need to agree to a specific timeframe centered on the event.
-Otherwise, the prospect will put off making a decision on whether to purchase your solution, deals will linger, and you will likely lose the opportunity.
+The key is both sides need to agree to a specific time frame centered on the event.
+Otherwise, the prospect will put off deciding on whether to purchase your solution, deals will linger, and you will likely lose the opportunity.

 This is why the discovery stage is vital to solution selling.
 Discovery will ensure that you understand the organizational layers and who should be looped into conversations beyond your initial contact.
 You will become much more efficient talking to the right people in the organization instead of wasting time selling too low or too high.
 (Yes, you can sell too high!)